 3. Do you have an alternative to using olive oil?
 Yes, you can use melted butter, vegetable oil, canola oil, or even coconut oil.

 4. Can you make your own seasoned salt?
-Yes, here is my seasoned salt recipe: Combine 2 tbsp salt, 2 tsp sugar, 1/2 tsp garlic powder, 1/2 tsp onion powder, 1/2 tsp paprika, and 1/4 tsp turmeric.
+Yes, here is my seasoned salt recipe: Combine 2 tablespoon salt, 2 teaspoon sugar, 1/2 teaspoon garlic powder, 1/2 teaspoon onion powder, 1/2 teaspoon paprika, and 1/4 teaspoon turmeric.
 Add more or less of each spice to make it the way your family likes it.

 5. Does this same method work with the seeds from other kinds of squash?
 Yes, but the cook time will vary since they are smaller seeds.
 Since you are stirring every five minutes during roasting, watch them carefully and remove when they are toasted.